Renault prepared for suicides in 'spygate' scandal

-PARIS French carmaker Renault (RENA.PA), which brought scandal upon itself by falsely accusing executives of spying, had prepared draft statements in case they killed themselves, it emerged on Friday.
+PARIS Oct 12 French carmaker Renault, which brought scandal upon itself by falsely accusing executives of spying, had prepared draft statements in case they killed themselves, it emerged on Friday.

 The documents, published by Le Parisien and authenticated by the company, were drawn up as the scandal unfolded last year, after a flawed internal probe led to the dismissal of three senior employees - later cleared by a police investigation.